GeekFiftyFive/GeekFiftyFive.github.io/docs/_posts/2022-11-20-introducing-sunda.markdown

 Sunda is a project that I started about 2 years ago at the time of writing.
 It is a small tool written in TypeScript that allows for the querying of JSON arrays via an SQL-like language.

 Who did I write this tool for?
 Me of course!
-In my day to day job I often find myself pouring through large JSON arrays returned by some kind of API (the AWS api being a common one), and I was often findings myself wishing I had some more powerful tooling to search for relevant data inside of the array.
+In my day to day job I often find myself pouring through large JSON arrays returned by some kind of API (the AWS api being a common one), and I was often finding myself wishing I had some more powerful tooling to search for relevant data inside of the array.

 A lot of this can be facilitated by `jq`, but there's 1 small issue, I don't personally _like_ `jq`'s query syntax.
-This isn't a dig at `jq`, it is a very powerful tool that I make frequent use of when building CI/CD pipelines and other automated scripts the handle JSON data.
-But when I am using a tool for some adhoc investigative work, I want something that feels more intuitive, and it to me personally, `jq`'s query syntax just doesn't feel intuitive to write.
+This isn't a dig at `jq`, it is a very powerful tool that I make frequent use of when building CI/CD pipelines and other automated scripts that handle JSON data.
+But when I am using a tool for some adhoc investigative work, I want something that feels more intuitive, and to me personally, `jq`'s query syntax just doesn't feel intuitive to write.

 So, that begs the question, what _is_ an intuitive query syntax to write?
-Well, for most devs, myself included, SQL is an excellent example of query language that feels intuitive.
+Well for most devs, myself included, SQL is an excellent example of a query language that feels intuitive.
 Being able to use a SQL-like language to query random blobs of JSON data that have been pulled from an API or exported from the AWS console would be very, very useful.

 So, with that logic in mind, I embarked on writing `sunda`, a small utility that could read arbitrary JSON data from `stdin` or a specified file, and then query arrays of data that reside in that JSON.